kera-cudmore/intro-to-react-v8-frontend-masters/README.md

 * [Lesson Outline](https://react-v8.holt.courses/lessons/core-react-concepts/hooks)

+By convention all hooks start with use.
+The examples we are using are function components with hooks.
+This is the newer way to use hooks in React.

 The SearchParams component is going to use an API that has been created and is hosted by Frontend Mentors so that it should always be available.

 When writing our searchParams return function, we are using parentheses so that we can write on the next line, if we just hit enter and started writing on the next line this wouldn't work as it would think that the return had ended, so we need the parentheses to let JavaScript know we're going to the next line.